rodizio1/EZ-WifiBroadcast/CODE_OF_CONDUCT.md

 Respect is earned, not given.

-If the project creator thinks you create more problems than you solve or you cost more time than you save, you're out
+If the project creator thinks you create more problems than you solve or you cost more time than you save, you're out.

 Participation on the project equates to agreement of this Code of Merit.